 Firefox plugins to delete flash cookies

-BetterPrivacy FireFox plugin: BetterPrivacy is a safeguard which protects from usually not deletable Flash cookies on Google, YouTube, Ebay.
+BetterPrivacy FireFox addon: BetterPrivacy is a safeguard which protects from usually not deletable Flash cookies on Google, YouTube, Ebay.
 Better Privacy Firefox extension is a free tool for identifying and removing Flash cookies from your local system.

 Windows software to delete Flash cookies